jveillet/jk-demainilpleut/_posts/2016-03-30-wordpress-development-environment-with-docker-part-i-installing-docker.md

 default   *        virtualbox   Running   tcp://192.168.99.100:2376
 ```

-The Docker machine is now created, but we need to be able to talk to it, so just like the last line of the output says, we need to use the env parameter to connect to this machine.
+The Docker machine is now created, but we need to be able to talk to it, like the last line of the output says, we need to use the env parameter to connect to this machine.

 ## Connect to the Docker Machine {#connect}